foundation/foundation-sites/docs/pages/xy-grid.md

 To define cell widths within a direction-level, instead of the individual cell level, add the class `.[size]-up-[n]` to a `grid-x` or `grid-y`, where `[n]` is the number of cells to display per direction, and `[size]` is the breakpoint at which to apply the effect.

-<div class="primary callout">This example uses padding grid but this can be used with margin grid too.</div>
+<div class="callout primary">This example uses padding grid but this can be used with margin grid too.</div>

 <div class="docs-codepen-container">
 <a class="codepen-logo-link" href="https://codepen.io/IamManchanda/pen/PjBLxE?editors=1000" target="_blank"><img src="{{root}}assets/img/logos/edit-in-browser.svg" class="" height="" width="" alt="edit on codepen button"></a>